Key/Value Store Walkthrough

 Deleting a value

-You can always delete a Key/Value entry by using nats kv del my_kv Key1
+You can always delete a key and its value by using

 Watching a K/V Store

-A functionality (normally not provided by Key/Value stores) is available with the NATS KV Store is the ability to 'watch' a bucket (or a particular key in that bucket) and receive real-time updates to changes in the store.
+An unusual functionality of a K/V Store is being able to 'watch' a bucket, or a specific key in that bucket, and receive real-time updates to changes in the store.

 Cleaning up